JoannaBy/DHSI-Stylometry/14th_June.md

 ### The reading
 #### From the coursepack
+* Burrows, J. “‘Delta’: A Measure of Stylistic Difference and a Guide to Likely Authorship.”
+Literary and Linguistic Computing, vol. 17, no. 3, Sept.
+2002, pp. 267–87.
+* Eder, M. “Rolling Stylometry.”
+Digital Scholarship in the Humanities, vol. 31, no. 3, Sept.
+2016, pp. 457–69.

 #### From the coursepack - documentation of functions we used today:
 * [Short reminder](https://computationalstylistics.github.io/stylo_nutshell/#running-rolling.classify)